artefactual/atom-docs/user-manual/reports-printing/print-finding-aid.rst

 option is |uncheck| unchecked.

-You will then need to check the finding aid settings, and make sure that the "Generate Finding Aid as public user" option is set to "yes".
+You will then need to check the finding aid settings, and make sure that the "Generate Finding Aid from public records" option is set to "yes".
 See :ref:`above <print-finding-aid-settings>` for more details on the finding aid settings.